The goal of the

 - Cassini: A new open packet/optical transponder contributed by Edge-core.

-- Apollo: An open white-box L0/L1 transponder that operators can deploy on top/together with their existing line systems to increase the capacity of their optical networks.
+- Phoenix: An open white-box L0/L1 transponder that operators can deploy on top/together with their existing line systems to increase the capacity of their optical networks.

 - Galileo: An Optical Packet Hardware platform design.